ostaquet/Arduino-MQ131-driver/README.md

 # Arduino-MQ131-driver
 Arduino library for ozone gas sensor MQ131

-## To know before started...
+## To know before starting...
  * The MQ131 is a [semiconductor gas sensor](https://en.wikipedia.org/wiki/Gas_detector#Semiconductor) composed by a heater circuit and a sensor circuit.
- * Heater consumes minimum 150mA.
+ * Heater consumes at least 150 mA.
 So, __don't connect it directly on a pin of the Arduino__.
- * Sensor MQ131 requires minimum 48h pre-heat time before giving consistent results (also called "burn-in" time)
+ * Sensor MQ131 requires minimum 48h preheat time before giving consistent results (also called "burn-in" time)
  * There are two different MQ131; a black bakelite sensor for low concentration of ozone and a metal sensor for high concentration of ozone.
  * This driver is made to control the "naked" [Winsen](https://www.winsen-sensor.com) MQ131.
 The driver is able to pilot the [low concentration version](https://github.com/ostaquet/Arduino-MQ131-driver/blob/master/datasheet/MQ131-low-concentration.pdf) and the [high concentration version](https://github.com/ostaquet/Arduino-MQ131-driver/blob/master/datasheet/MQ131-high-concentration.pdf).
+ * To measure the air quality (e.g. pollution), it's better to use the low concentration MQ131 because the high concentration is not accurate enough for low concentration.

 ## Circuit
  * Heater is controlled by NPN transistor via the control pin (on schema pin 2, yellow connector)
- * Result of sensor is read through analog with RL of 10kΩ (on schema pin A0, green connector)
+ * Result of the sensor is read through analog with RL of 10kΩ (on schema pin A0, green connector)

 ![Breadboard schematics](img/MQ131_bb.png)